av4nth1ka/My-Writeups/README.md

 # CTF Writeups<br>
 Hey everyone!
 I upload my writeups here for CTFs that I played once the CTF ends.
-The writeups may not be very detailed, it will be very precise.
+The writeups may not be very detailed, it will be very precise,incomplete sometimes :(.

 Feel free to read them :)